Hannon-lab/FlaHMM/README.md

 * examples/run_EDTA - Scripts/instructions to generate EDTA transposon libraries (optional)
 * examples/make_bins - Scripts to calculate LTR/Gypsy content genome-wide per 2.5 kb, 5 kb, or 10 kb bins from RepeatMasker output

-If you use your own BED-like input files, put them into the `bins` directory and ensure they follow the following directory structure
+If you use your own BED-like input files, put them into the `bins` directory using the following directory structure
 ```
 $ tree bins
 bins